FatemaShahbaz1/full-stack-search/README.md

 <!-- Write-up/conclusion section -->

 **API**
 - *Utils Module:* Created a separate module for all the types, interfaces, and schemas.
-Also, added Zod for validating those schemas.
+Also, added Zod for validating schemas.
 - *SRR*: By using Single Responsibility Principle and Separation of Concern methodology, created separate Controllers, Services and Routes for the Entities of the application.
 - *KISS*: Used the widely known KISS(Keep It Simple, Stupid) design principle of Software Development by writing minimilistic code for what's needed.
 - *YAGNI*: Used another Software Development Principle called YAGNI(You Ain't Gonna Need It) by not over-complicating the solution, but following the functional requirements as provided.
 - *Folder Structure:* Improved folder structure of the entire API and used express package in its true capacity.
-- *View All Feature:* Allowed user to view 5 items in the search bar and use "View all" button to view an extended version of the search.
+- *Paginated Search:* Implemented pagination for the list views.

 **CLIENT**
 - *Debounced Search:* Implemented a debounced search that takes 1000ms after the last key-stroke to begin search.
 It is to ensure that we are not hammering the database with useless queries.
+- *View All Feature:* Allowed user to view 10 items in the search bar and use "View all" button to view an extended version of the search.
 - *TryHackMe Theme:* Used TryHackMe's search as an inspiration and updated the application's theme.
 - *Folder Structure:* Improved folder structure by creating Pure Components for Hotels, Countries, and Cities.
 - *Tailwind CSS:* Removed the conventional CDN for Bootstrap and added TailwindCSS to utilize its *tree-shaking* method to minimize the CSS load of the application.
 - *Update Deps:* Updated node dependencies with latest version to enhance this application's life.
+- *Improved UI:* Followed the semantics of HTML while creating UI.
+Kept UX principles in mind by displaying skeleton while loading data.
+- *Axios:* Implemented Axios for API calling to ensure common repository for calling endpoints.
+- *Hooks Pattern:* Implemented hooks pattern to call endpoints via Hooks to ensure modularity of code.

 **Improvements**
 - *Rate Limiting:* Implement the *rate-limiting middleware* in the backend to ensure that the search field is not abused.